-For example, if your audience enjoys storytelling and contests, consider how you might translate that into 15-second videos that entertain them.
+For example, if your audience enjoys storytelling and contests, consider how you might translate that into a short video that entertain them.

 Or, if they prefer educational content, consider how you might create eye-catching how-to videos.

-Consider adopting TikTok’s approach to short-form video by sharing positive, entertaining videos that make people smile, laugh, dance, or sing.
+Consider adopting TikTok’s approach to short-form video by sharing positive, entertaining videos that inform, entertain, or make people say “wow!”

-Keep it fun, and give people a reason to visit your brand on social media.
+Keep it fun, and give people a reason to visit your brand page often!.